 Figure 12.
-Soil texture affects the available water capacity (AWC)
+Soil texture affects the available water capacity (AWC) Source: Data supplied by Mark Stalham, NIAB-CUF

 Principles to improve soil health

 Well-maintained soils provide good structure, water retention and nutrient availability.
 The physical, chemical and biological properties of soil interact to deliver these functions.
 The physical structure of soils (air/water balance) and the chemical environment (pH/nutrient levels) provide the habitats for biological components (e.g. roots and soil organisms) to interact within the soil matrix.
 Although soils and management practices vary from farm to farm and field to field, there are some general principles that underpin all farming systems that have healthy soils (Figure 13).
 These aim to keep chemical, physical and biological properties in balance.
 Balanced soils reduce requirements for mechanical intervention.
 An understanding of soil health can also inform decisions, when any cultivation or restructuring operation is required.